 - Start brainstorming different nursery themes and thinking about how you want to set up your nursery.
 Check out these gorgeous IKEA nursery hacks for ideas!

-- Tell your family in person with these fun ideas! t’s so fun to tell all your friends and extended family the big news!
+- Tell your family you’re pregnant in person with these fun ideas! t’s so fun to tell all your friends and extended family the big news!

 PREGNANCY CHECKLIST FOR THE Second TRIMESTER